Disclaimer: This post contains affiliate links. I will earn a commission if you make a purchase by clicking on the link at no extra cost to you.

 Unlike other countries in South East Asia, Brunei isn't known as a foodie destination.
 You can, nonetheless, indulge in local foods at the handful of street food markets.
 The biggest street food market is in the suburb of Gadong a few kilometers from Bandar Seri Begawan.
 Pasar Gadong is open daily as of 4 p.m. until late and offers popular regional foods such as grilled meat skewers.

 If you're in town on a Thursday and don't want to venture out to Gadong, you can mingle with the locals at the small street food market near the city center.
-It's at this market I learned that steaming hot coconut water is a thing in Brunei.
+While at this market, I learned that steaming hot coconut water is a thing in Brunei.
+Who knew?

 Besides the usual Malay specialties, you can also eat some pretty good Indian food at one of the many restaurants in town.
 Malay food is very meat-heavy and, as a vegetarian, I was relieved to come across an Indian restaurant that served vegetarian meals.

-is an agglomeration of floating villages.
+Kampong Ayer is an agglomeration of floating villages.
 It's easy to get to Kampong Ayer by taking a boat from the waterfront in Bandar Seri Begawan.
 You shouldn't pay more than B$1 (Bruneian dollar) for the short ride.
 Thousands of native Bruneians choose to live in the villages as it's considered to be a privilege.
-In fact, the royal family comes from one of the villages and the Sultan visits on a regular basis.
+In fact, the royal family comes from one of the villages, and the Sultan regularly pays a visit.

 From the looks of the dilapidated houses, you might think the villagers are impoverished.
 On the contrary, many of those living in the floating villages are said to be moderately rich.
 I was told the Sultan offers free, newly-built housing on land but many residents prefer to continue living in their family heirloom homes of Kampong Ayer.